yangaoli/gelsa_md/README.md

 **Figure 1**  Algorithm Demonstration of GeLSA

+**Figure 2**  Comparison of Correctness in Running Results between GeLSA and eLSA With the settings configured as follows: m=100, n=50 and d=10, this figure vividly illustrates that both the local similarity score LS (A) and other statistical measures (p_value, xs, ys, len, delay) (B, C, D, E, F) show remarkably consistent computational results between GeLSA and eLSA.

-**Figure 2**  Comparison of Performance on Computational Cores Between GeLSA and eLSA
+**Figure 3**  Comparison of Performance on Computational Cores Between GeLSA and eLSA

-A. Comparison of computational performance between the new LSA algorithm and traditional LSA on a single CPU core.
+A. Computational performance comparison between the novel LSA algorithm and traditional LSA on a single CPU core with fixed sequence length and increasing number of sequence pairs.
-B. Comparison of computational performance between traditional LSA and the GeLSA computing core.
+B. Computational performance comparison between traditional LSA and the GeLSA computing core on CPU with fixed number of sequence pairs and increasing sequence length.
+C. Performance evaluation of GeLSA on GPU with fixed sequence length and increasing number of sequence pairs.
+D. Performance evaluation of GeLSA on GPU with fixed number of sequence pairs and increasing sequence length.

-**Figure 3**  Overall Software Performance Comparison between GeLSA and eLSA There are a total of 8 subgraphs in Figure 3, and the line graph data in each subplot are obtained by averaging the results of 5 experimental tests.
+**Figure 4**  Overall Software Performance Comparison between GeLSA and eLSA There are a total of 8 subgraphs in Figure 3, and the line graph data in each subplot are obtained by averaging the results of 5 experimental tests.

-**Figure 4**  Comparison of Correctness in Running Results between GeLSA and eLSA With the settings configured as follows: m=100, n=50 and d=0, this figure vividly illustrates that both the local similarity score LS (A) and other statistical measures (p_value, xs, ys, len, delay) (B, C, D, E, F) show remarkably consistent computational results between GeLSA and eLSA.

 **Figure 5**  Network Visualization of GeLSA Computation Results on the Daya Bay Dataset